ruanpienaar/goanna/README.md

 ```

-Goanna features a host of different config options to be set as defaults, or can be adjust at runtime.
+Goanna features a host of different config options to be set as defaults or can be adjust at runtime.
-One of which is limiting traces by either a timed limit, or trace message count limit, or whichever comes first.
+One of config settings deals with limiting traces by either a timed limit or trace message count limit or whichever comes first.

 Application env System configuration options: